Pickled Habaneros

 Instructions

-- Find the jar you will be using to hold the habaneros, and fill it with 3 parts vinegar and 1 part water.
-Pour the liquid into a pan and bring it to a simmer.
-Stir in a few decent sized pinches of sugar and salt.
+- Find the jar (or jars) you will be using to hold the habaneros, and fill it with 3 parts vinegar and 1 part water.
+Pour the liquid from the jar into a pan and bring it to a simmer.
+Stir in about a tablespoon of sugar and 3/4 teaspoon of salt for every 16 oz jar

-- Put the habaneros into the jar and add in a few cloves of garlic and about a half teaspoon of mustard seed.
+- Put the habaneros into the jar (or jars) and add in 2 cloves of garlic, sliced in half, and about a tablespoon of mustard seed to each jar.
 Pour the hot liquid over the peppers.

 - Cover and allow to sit in the fridge for at least a few hours before serving.
 They are best on the 3rd day but will last for about a month.
 They probably would last longer but for me, I don't keep anything longer than a month if it isnt preserved the traditional way.